jericbbarcelona/jericbbarcelona/README.md

 ### Quiz App
 This application is allowing the users to answer questions on various topics, receive feedback on their performance, and recording the scores under score board.

-#### Technolgies Used: Flutter, Dart, Hybrid Mobile App iOS/Android
+#### Technologies Used: Flutter, Dart, Hybrid Mobile App iOS/Android

 #### Android
 <p align="center">